 Though private school students’ test scores are generally higher than public school students, there is some controversy regarding testing.
 A 2006 National Center for Education Statistics (NCES) study found that some public school students scored as well or better in certain subjects when their backgrounds were considered.

 But Harvard University disputed the NCES results.
 Using the same data but different methods, Harvard’s Study found that private school students came out ahead in 11 of 12 comparisons of students.

 Though the public school graduation rate is rising (86% in 2018-19), private school students graduate at a higher rate (95% and up).

 And there may be another, less tangible difference between public and private schools: attitude.
 Since private schools can choose their students, they often have a higher percentage of those who are motivated to learn.

 Of course, that’s what all parents want, for their children to be engaged in their education.
 And of course, students, schools, and communities all have individual strengths and weaknesses.
-Choosing a school for your child will never be an easy decision.
-Although, now that you know the basic differences between public and private schools, you can ask the right questions—like a good student should.
+So choosing a school for your child will never be an easy decision.
+Although, now that you know the basic differences between public and private schools, you can ask the right questions—as a good student should.